 Cause Remedy Lawn is uneven or bumpy.
 Roll or level the lawn.

-Problem: Scalping

 Mower deck cutting height is set too low.
+Raise the cutting height.
 Ground speed is too fast.
 Slow down.
 Deck is not leveled correctly.
 Correctly level the deck.
 Tire pressure is low or uneven.
 Check and inflate the tires.